-Click here to learn about the two user-level backup systems you have access to use that will either backup web applications or your entire Plesk account as a whole to either the local server or an external FTP or Dropbox account.
-To recover from these backups, use the matching tool in Plesk and press the Restore or Restore from backup button.
+Click here to learn about the two user-level backup systems you have access to use that will either back up web applications or your entire Plesk account as a whole to an external Cloud Storage account.

 Plesk backups can optionally include your emails in the backups, however you can also manually back up email.
 Here's how to archive emails on your local computer.

 How to restore from a 1-click web apps backup